Ab-Alselwi/hisms-ws-notification-channel/README.md

 ### Set up hisms.ws account
 You must have an account with [HismsWs](https://www.hisms.ws)  to be able to use this package.

-> This package has no affiliation with hisms.ws whatsoever.

 #### Credentials.
 There are two methods of authentication when using hisms.ws api.